SummaryRead the full fact sheet

 Advantages of IUDs

-Advantages of using the copper or hormonal IUD include:
+Advantages of copper or hormonal IUDs include:

 - Your chance of getting pregnant will go back to normal as soon as the copper or hormonal IUD has been taken out.